REFUZIION/refsploit-roblox/README.md

 # REFSPLOiT - ROBLOX SCRIPT EXECUTOR (WRD)

-REFSPLOiT is a ROBLOX script executor written in C#.
+REFSPLOiT v1.0 is a outdated ROBLOX script executor written in C#.
 With support from the WeAreDevsAPI.